srid/notaskinnerbox/README.md

 ## Deploying to production

 This app can be deployed to Heroku, Stackato or Google App Engine.
+For App Engine,

+    lein appengine-prepare
+    appcfg.sh update war

 ## What's in the name?